cloud-66-internal/help.cloud66.com/_rails/how-to-guides/add-ins/add-ins-jobs.md

 ## Support for whenever gem

 We also support the [whenever gem](https://github.com/javan/whenever) for managing CRON jobs.
 However, we recommend using our native Jobs Add-in (see above) instead.
-The Add-in had many benefits, including allowing you to monitor and manage CRONs via the web interface.
+The Add-in has many benefits, including allowing you to monitor and manage CRONs via the web interface.

-If you'd prefet to use the gem, simply add `whenever` to your Gemfile we will automatically use the config/schedule.rb in your source code to build the CRON jobs on the relevant servers.
+If you'd prefer to use the gem, simply add `whenever` to your Gemfile and redploy your code.
+We will automatically use the config/schedule.rb in your source code to build the CRON jobs on the relevant servers.